barlavi1/DB4AI4BioDiversity/README.md

 * Handle a database for future queries.
 * Download CSV files and zip of images in [Zooniverse](https://www.zooniverse.org/) format.
 * Permission system for group work and isolated each data collection project management.
-* A Sherable flag to mark videos as sherable for view.
+* A Sherable flag to mark videos as shareable for viewing.
 * Communicate using JWT only

 ## Prerequisites